Female Mixed Breed

 Animal ID: #553425

 A little bit about meZarina and her siblings arrived when they were very small.
 They are now ready to find their forever homes!
 Zarina is a confident girl, she loves to play and run around.
-She is starting to learn how to walk on a lead and is ready to learn basic commands.
+She walks well on a lead and has a calm personality.

 1. Can you care for a companion animal for their whole life?